Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

-Day 11 LEXINGTON, VIRGINIA–WILLIAMSBURG
+Day 11 LEXINGTON, VIRGINIA–MONTICELLO–WILLIAMSBURG

-The day begins with a guided tour of the STONEWALL JACKSON HOUSE, where you experience the pre-war life of Confederate General Thomas J. “Stonewall” Jackson, and are introduced to the man who became a legend.
-This afternoon’s highlight is the graceful home of the third U.S. president, Thomas Jefferson.
+Visit the graceful home of the third U.S. president, Thomas Jefferson.
 The MONTICELLO ESTATE reflects Jefferson’s skills as an artist, architect, and designer.
 It is the only house in the U.S. that is on the UNESCO World Heritage list of international treasures.
 The day ends in Williamsburg, between the James and York Rivers, where the very earliest European settlers established their first colonies.

 Day 12 WILLIAMSBURG.
-EXCURSION TO JAMESTOWN SETTLEMENT & COLONIAL WILLIAMSBURG
+EXCURSION TO COLONIAL WILLIAMSBURG

-A morning visit to nearby JAMESTOWN SETTLEMENT for a guided tour to learn about the first permanent English settlement in the New World.
-The rest of the day is dedicated to COLONIAL WILLIAMSBURG, where American heritage is proudly preserved in the reconstructed buildings and historical displays.
+Today is dedicated to COLONIAL WILLIAMSBURG, where American heritage is proudly preserved in the reconstructed buildings and historical displays.
 Stroll down quaint streets and browse through homes, gardens, taverns, shops, and exhibits.
 In the Hall of Burgesses, listen as costumed interpreters debate the controversial steps that led to the Declaration of Independence.

 Day 13 WILLIAMSBURG–RICHMOND–MOUNT VERNON–WASHINGTON DC AREA

 This morning begins with a short orientation tour of Richmond, capital of the Confederacy during the Civil War.
 Stop at the Capitol Building for photographs before making our way to MOUNT VERNON, the beloved home of George and Martha Washington, overlooking the banks of the Potomac River.
-Time to explore the most popular historic estate in America.
+Take time to explore the most popular historic estate in America.
 The final leg of your journey takes you back to the Washington DC area.